-- 7.27 An application to DRS may be made without an internal review, under Sections 7.11(2), 7.19(2) and 7.41(2) of the Act, if the insurer has failed to complete an internal review and notify the claimant of the decision on the internal review as and when required to do so, or has declined to conduct a review. - 7.28 A merit review application to DRS may be made without an internal review, under Section 7.11(3) of the Act, if the reviewable decision is about a merit review matter that is of a kind prescribed by the Regulation. - 7.29 The Regulation prescribes four types of merit review matters where an internal review is not required before an application may be made to DRS for a merit review, under Part 5, Division 1, clause 10 of the Regulation: - 7.29.1 Whether, for the purposes of Section 6.24 of the Act ('Duty of claimant to cooperate with other party'), a request made of the claimant is reasonable or whether the claimant has a reasonable excuse for failing to comply - 7.29.2 whether the claimant has provided the insurer with all relevant particulars about a claim in accordance with Section 6.25 of the Act ('Duty of claimant to provide relevant particulars of claim for damages') - 7.29.3 whether the insurer is entitled to give a direction to the claimant under Section 6.26 of the Act ('Consequences of failure to provide relevant particulars of claim for damages')
+7.27 An application to DRS may be made without an internal review, under Sections 7.11(2), 7.19(2) and 7.41(2) of the Act, if the insurer has failed to complete an internal review and notify the claimant of the decision on the internal review as and when required to do so, or has declined to conduct a review.

-- 7.29.4 whether for the purposes of Section 8.10 of the Act ('Recovery of costs and expenses in relation to claims for statutory benefits'), the costs and expenses incurred by the claimant are reasonable and necessary. - 7.30 A medical assessment application may be made without an internal review, under Section 7.19(3) of the Act, if the medical dispute is about a decision relating to a medical assessment matter that is of a kind prescribed by the Regulation.
-The Regulation does not prescribe any medical assessment matters for which an internal review is not required before a medical assessment application may be made. - 7.31 A miscellaneous claims assessment may be made without an internal review, under Section 7.41(2)(a) of the Act, if the dispute is about a miscellaneous claims assessment matter that is of a kind prescribed by these Guidelines, as set out in clause 7.419. - 7.32 A miscellaneous claims assessment application may also be made without an internal review, under Section 7.41(3), if the dispute is about a miscellaneous claims assessment matter that is of a kind prescribed by the Regulation.
-The Regulation prescribes in Part 5, Division 1, clause 11 one miscellaneous claims assessment matter where an internal review is not required before an application may be made: - 7.32.1 Section 7.41 of the Act ('Internal review required before miscellaneous claims assessment') does not apply to a dispute about which insurer is the insurer of the at-fault motor vehicle for the purposes of Section 3.3 of the Act ('Determination of relevant insurer').
+- 7.28 A merit review application to DRS may be made without an internal review, under Section 7.11(3) of the Act, if the reviewable decision is about a merit review matter that is of a kind prescribed by the Regulation. - 7.29 Clause 10 of the Regulation prescribes four types of merit review matters where an internal review is not required before an application may be made to DRS for a merit review: - 7.29.1 whether, for the purposes of Section 6.24 of the Act ('Duty of claimant to cooperate with other party'), a request made of the claimant is reasonable or whether the claimant has a reasonable excuse for failing to comply - 7.29.2 whether the claimant has provided the insurer with all relevant particulars about a claim in accordance with Section 6.25 of the Act ('Duty of claimant to provide relevant particulars of claim for damages') - 7.29.3 whether the insurer is entitled to give a direction to the claimant under Section 6.26 of the Act ('Consequences of failure to provide relevant particulars of claim for damages') - 7.29.4 whether for the purposes of Section 8.10 of the Act ('Recovery of costs and expenses in relation to claims for statutory benefits'), the costs and expenses incurred by the claimant are reasonable and necessary. - 7.30 A medical assessment application may be made without an internal review, under Section 7.19(3) of the Act, if the medical dispute is about a decision relating to a medical assessment matter that is of a kind prescribed by the Regulation.
+The Regulation does not prescribe any medical assessment matters for which an internal review is not required before a medical assessment application may be made. - 7.31 A miscellaneous claims assessment may be made without an internal review: - 7.31.1 under Section 7.41(2)(a) of the Act, if the dispute is about a miscellaneous claims assessment matter that is of a kind prescribed by these Guidelines, as set out in clause 7.415. - 7.31.2 under Section 7.41(3), if the dispute is about a miscellaneous claims assessment matter that is of a kind prescribed by the Regulation.
+The Regulation prescribes in Part 5, Division 1, clause 11 one miscellaneous claims assessment matter where an internal review is not required before an application may be made: - 7.31.2.1 Section 7.41 of the Act ('Internal review required before miscellaneous claims assessment') does not apply to a dispute about which insurer is the insurer of the at-fault motor vehicle for the purposes of Section 3.3 of the Act ('Determination of relevant insurer').